zbauman3/zanebauman.com/src/articles/worker-mouse.md

 slug: worker-mouse
 tags: avr, atmel, microchip, vusb, usb
 date: 02/02/2024
-lastModified: 10/12/2025
+lastModified: 10/14/2025
 image: /assets/worker-mouse/board-top.jpeg
 -->

 ## About

+The WorkerMouse was a project I did as an exercise in learning about USB and HID devices.
+It is a [Mouse Jiggler](https://en.wikipedia.org/wiki/Mouse_jiggler) that pretends to be a legitimate USB device.

 ### Hardware

-The WorkerMouse was a project I did as an exercise in learning about USB and HID devices.
 I began with an ESP32-S2 but quickly realized it was overkill for creating a simple mouse.
 I’m very familiar with the ATtiny85, but it doesn’t have a hardware USB peripheral.
 Luckily, I was able to stand on the shoulders of giants — the [V-USB](https://www.obdev.at/products/vusb/index.html) project was built to run on AVR MCUs.
 This software-only USB implementation allows the ATtiny85 to act as a low-speed USB 1.1 device, which is perfectly adequate for a HID mouse.

 The V-USB site is also a treasure trove of information for building simple USB devices.
 It includes dozens of reference projects with both hardware and software documentation.
 The [HIDKeys](https://www.obdev.at/products/vusb/hidkeys.html) example was a perfect reference for the hardware side of this project, especially when combined with the `Hardware` section of their overview page.